ybertot/coq/doc/sphinx/language/gallina-extensions.rst

 The constraints on the internal level of the occurrences of Type (see :ref:`TODO-4.1.1-sorts`) can be printed using the command

-.. cmd:: Print [Sorted] Universes.
+.. cmd:: Print {?
+Sorted} Universes.

 If the optional ``Sorted`` option is given, each universe will be made equivalent to a numbered label reflecting its level (with a linear